“Do not fret; it leads only to evildoing.” (Psalm 37:8b)

 And, guess what, those stubborn extra pounds that I could not lose after nine months of serious effort, they began slipping off.
 All it took was the ‘work’ of not working.
 All the Lord needed of me was to stop fretting and to start trusting.

 Then life got busy, and I stopped exercising as much.
-Regardless, the weight kept coming off.
-I am now back to normal, and my husband is quite pleased to say the least. 🙂
+Regardless, the weight kept coming off, and I’m now back to normal. 🙂

 It’s way more fun, too!